Femicide in Latin America: North Triangle of Central America (NTCA)

 Femicide is the leading cause of death of women who live in The North Triangle of Central America (NCTA), consisting of El Salvador, Guatemala, and Honduras.
 The NCTA also experienced high levels of migration outflow due to the lack of safety for women, which are subject to gang violence, sexual violence, homicide, and gender-based violence.
 A common practice in this region includes gang members forcing women into relationships with them, "novias de pandilleros".

 There are many crimes that women are subject to in their migration from the NCTA.
 Women can be sexually abused, or kidnapped and sold into prostitution.
 As migration laws become more strict in both Mexico and the United States, migrants are constrained to paths that are frequented by smugglers and others that harm the migrants passing through.
-The law enforcement in Mexico have also been cited as abusing their power as well, whether it be by demanding money or sexually assaulting the passengers with threats of death.
+The law enforcement in Mexico have also been cited as abusing their power as well, whether it be by demanding money or sexually assaulting passengers with threats of death.

-The military presence, and political instabilities and Honduras and El Salvador have created violence and disorder in the governments of these countries.
+The military presence, political instabilities and Honduras and El Salvador have created violence and disorder in the governments of these countries.
 Disappearance of women has exponentially increased in these countries, along with the presence of gang activity.
 The number of women that had gone missing increased by 281% in Honduras from 2008 to 2013.

+In 2026, following legal reforms in the country, for the first time in its history, El Salvador's court handed a life sentence for femicide.